-If you struggle with indigestion, you're gonna start worrying about what foods you eat.
-You know, if you eat this food, is it gonna cause a symptom and then you're gonna be uncomfortable.
+If you struggle with indigestion, you're going to start worrying about what foods you eat.
+If you eat this food, is it going to cause a symptom, and then you're going to be uncomfortable?
 So almost that fear of food begins to happen, which then increases your anxiety.

 So one of the symptoms that I briefly touched on above was bloating and a lot of people struggle with bloating.
 And bloating, it just continues and continues.
 And it's not maybe necessarily connected to something that they're eating, but they just feel like...